cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 The client machine where `gpload` is run must have the following:

 - The [gpfdist](/docs/db-utilities/db-util-gpfdist.md) parallel file distribution program installed and in your `$PATH`.
-This program is located in `$GPHOME/bin` of your Greenplum Database server installation.
+This program is located in `$GPHOME/bin` of your Cloudberry Database server installation.
-- Network access to and from all hosts in your Greenplum Database array (coordinator and segments).
+- Network access to and from all hosts in your Cloudberry Database array (coordinator and segments).
 - Network access to and from the hosts where the data to be loaded resides (ETL servers).

 ## Description

-`gpload` is a data loading utility that acts as an interface to the Greenplum Database external table parallel loading feature.
-Using a load specification defined in a YAML formatted control file, `gpload` runs a load by invoking the Greenplum Database parallel file server ([gpfdist](/docs/db-utilities/db-util-gpfdist.md)), creating an external table definition based on the source data defined, and running an `INSERT`, `UPDATE` or `MERGE` operation to load the source data into the target table in the database.
+`gpload` is a data loading utility that acts as an interface to the Cloudberry Database external table parallel loading feature.
+Using a load specification defined in a YAML formatted control file, `gpload` runs a load by invoking the Cloudberry Database parallel file server ([gpfdist](/docs/db-utilities/db-util-gpfdist.md)), creating an external table definition based on the source data defined, and running an `INSERT`, `UPDATE` or `MERGE` operation to load the source data into the target table in the database.

-> **Note** `gpfdist` is compatible only with the Greenplum Database major version in which it is shipped.
-For example, a `gpfdist` utility that is installed with Greenplum Database 4.x cannot be used with Greenplum Database 5.x or 6.x.

-> **Note** The Greenplum Database 5.22 and later `gpload` for Linux is compatible with Greenplum Database 6.x.
-The Greenplum Database 6.x `gpload` for both Linux and Windows is compatible with Greenplum 5.x.

 > **Note** `MERGE` and `UPDATE` operations are not supported if the target table column name is a reserved keyword, has capital letters, or includes any character that requires quotes (" ") to identify the column.